ZARZAF/Battleship-solver/README.md

 Program solving the game battleships

 ## Goal
-The goal of this task is to implement a strategy for playing a modified version of the popular Battleship game.
+The goal of this program is to implement a strategy for playing a modified version of the popular Battleship game.
 The task is to hit and sink all enemy vessels.
 You launch a missile to a given location of the enemy field.
 It can hit a vessel and you will know that, or it can miss (hit the water).
 In case of a miss, differing from the classic game, it will report back the distances to the vessels that are in a given range (shaped as a circle around the hit point).
 Also each vessel will occupy a single cell from the field and it is possible to have two different vessels in adjacent cells.

 ## Input